Cozy Peach Kitchen

 • Preheat oven to 400 degrees F.

 • Scrub sweet potatoes with a vegetable brush (or your hands) to remove any dirt.
 Dry with a towel to remove excess water.
 Poke 3-4 times with a fork or knife.
-Drizzle each potato with olive oil (about 1 teaspoon per potato).
+Drizzle each potato with olive oil.
 Use your hands to coat each potato in oil.
 Roast at 400 degrees for 50-60 minutes.
-They are done when fork-tender on the inside.
+They are done when super soft on the inside.

-• While sweet potatoes are baking, prepare lentils according to your preferred method, or see note 1 for cooking instructions.
-When lentils are cooked through, add the tomato sauce and seasonings (chili powder, cumin, onion powder, garlic powder, oregano, salt).
+• Add the tomato sauce and seasonings (chili powder, cumin, onion powder, garlic powder, oregano, ¼ teaspoon salt).
 Simmer uncovered over medium-low for 5 minutes to allow flavors to develop.
 Add a splash of water if the mixture becomes too thick.

-• Add a sprinkle of salt to the inside of each sweet potato.
+• Add a sprinkle of salt or Tajin to the inside of each sweet potato.
 Mash the inside of the potato with a fork to soften.

 • Add ¾ cup lentils to each sweet potato.
 Stir lentils and sweet potato together.
-Top each sweet potato with 2 tablespoons guacamole, 2 tablespoons salsa, and 1 tablespoon pumpkin seeds.
+Top each sweet potato with guacamole, salsa, and pumpkin seeds.
 Sprinkle with fresh lime juice and cilantro.
 Enjoy!

 Notes

-4. More topping ideas: Shredded cheddar cheese or vegan queso, sweet corn, fajita veggies, diced onion, vegan chorizo, tempeh taco meat, air fryer chickpeas, or baked tofu.
+3. More topping ideas: Shredded cheddar cheese or vegan queso, sweet corn, fajita veggies, diced onion, vegan chorizo, tempeh taco meat, air fryer chickpeas, or baked tofu, avocado dressing.

 Serving: 1stuffed sweet potatoCalories: 492kcalCarbohydrates: 64gProtein: 17gFat: 21gSaturated Fat: 9gCholesterol: 30mgSodium: 597mgPotassium: 1329mgFiber: 19gSugar: 11gVitamin A: 19630IUVitamin C: 14mgCalcium: 91mgIron: 7mg